grkek/medusa/README.md

 # Medusa

-A QuickJS wrapper with helper functions
+A WIP QuickJS wrapper with helper functions

 ## Installation